You will find both Morning & Afternoon Programs that will bring home the message that We Will Never Forget.

 What’s better than a Fully Dressed Police Bike? … How about a group of skillful (fully dressed) Police putting on a ride demonstration?

-We are really looking forward to this great addition to the event.
+We are really looking forward to this (3rd annual) addition to the event.
 Come early so you don’t miss the show!

 Get treated to an impressive display of control, obedience and proficiency by the K9 unit.
 The dogs and their handlers are highly trained and will show onlookers how they work so seamlessly together to help protect and serve their community.

 Sit tight as we draw the winner of the Bike Raffle.
-The 2017 Harley-Davidson Road Glide was graciously donated by Twin Cities Harley Davidson in conjunction with Harley-Davidson USA.
+The 2018 Harley-Davidson Road Street Glide Special was graciously donated by Twin Cities Harley Davidson in conjunction with Harley-Davidson USA.
 The more tickets you purchase, the greater the chance to win!

 Raffle tickets now only $10!